-Our common stock is listed on the NASDAQ Capital Market.
-Shortly after the filing of this Annual Report on Form 10-K, we expect to receive a letter from the NASDAQ Stock Market LLC ("NASDAQ") advising us that our stockholders' equity for the year ended December 31, 2010 has fallen below the minimum requirement for continued inclusion on the NASDAQ Capital Market.
-If we are unsuccessful in submitting a plan to bring the Company into compliance with this listing standard or fail to comply with any other listing standards applicable to issuers listed on the NASDAQ Capital Market, our common stock will be delisted from the NASDAQ Capital Market.
+As of the date of this Annual Report on Form 10-K, we are in compliance with the continued listing standards of the NASDAQ Capital Market.
+However, we cannot guarantee that we will continue to meet the standards for listing in the future.
 Upon delisting from the NASDAQ Capital Market, our common stock would be traded on the over-the-counter bulletin board ("OTC").
 OTC transactions involve risks in addition to those associated with transactions in securities traded on the NASDAQ Capital Market.
 Many OTC stocks trade less frequently and in smaller volumes than NASDAQ listed stocks.
 Accordingly, delisting from the NASDAQ Capital Market could adversely affect the trading price of our common stock, significantly limit the liquidity of our common stock and impair our ability to raise additional funds.